jube-home/www.jube.io/_pages/partners.md

 🚀 **Accelerated Delivery**
 Reduced implementation risk and faster client outcomes.

-🧩 **Optional Retained SME Support**
+🧩 **Optional Expert of Record Support**
-Ongoing architectural or client‑facing support when required.
+Priority access to senior expertise for architectural guidance, model optimisation, and support during high-value client engagements—without taking over your team.

 ---

-## Service Delivery & Developer Support
+## Service Delivery

-Integration support is provided throughout the pilot, including:
+Partners benefit from flexible, on-demand expert guidance throughout the pilot, including:

-- **Matrix Chat Room:** Asynchronous guidance directly from the developer
+- Asynchronous advice via Matrix or email
-- **Email Support:** Clarifications and implementation advice
+- Live sessions for walkthroughs and troubleshooting
-- **On‑Demand Meetings:** Live sessions for walkthroughs and troubleshooting
+- Access to the creator of Jube for high-value questions or escalation

-Optional retained support provides **two days per month** (16 hours, prorated by the hour) for ongoing implementation, optimisation, and client delivery.
+Optional Expert of Record engagement extends this access into ongoing projects without taking over your team.
+Deeper hands-on work is scoped and billed separately as needed.

 ---